 Biology 1 and Honors Biology 1 (Grades 8-12) - Cheryl Red - This course (32-weeks) covers most of the biology textbook and provide a hands-on lab experience for most chapters.
 Students will write formal lab reports.
 This course fills up quickly and is limited to 16 students.
 Cost includes all lab specimens.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
-Those interested in earning honors credit will meet an extra 30 minutes right after class to delve deeper into some subjects.
+Those interested in earning honors credit will set up an honors contract with Mrs. Red.
 This course counts as 1⁄2-credit per semester on the high school transcript.
-Textbook: Apologia Biology (2020 ed.) and lab notebook (available at HEP Bookstore).
+Textbook: Discovering Design with Biology and lab notebook.
+Time: Monday/Wednesdays; 10:45-12:15.
+Dates: 8/16-12/13-23 and 1/8-5/1/24 Regular Cost: \$1050; 7/4 \$10